Vahanbarsamian/SymfonyAirBnB/README.md

  Creation of an Airbnb project web site to practice Symfony

- identification
+ -identification (password and login)
- Roles
+ -Roles
- users
+ -users
- Ads
+ -Ads
- booking with datapicker front and back
+ -booking with datapicker front and back part

  Actually the booking part is functionnal(back and front parts)